-Jessica Heppen is senior vice president for Research and Evaluation, overseeing AIR’s research and evaluation portfolio across all topics, both nationally and internationally.
-Dr. Heppen’s own research is primarily focused on educational technology and data use in schools; secondary school improvement, dropout prevention, and transitions; teacher professional development; literacy; and mathematics education.
+Jessica Heppen is senior vice president and director of AIR’s Human Services Division, overseeing a portfolio of over 500 projects active research, evaluation, and technical assistance projects across education, workforce, and youth, family, and community development.
+Dr. Heppen’s own research is primarily focused on education topics including educational technology and data use in schools; high school improvement, dropout prevention, and transitions; teacher professional development; literacy; and mathematics education.
 Her research has a consistent emphasis on improving academic outcomes and life opportunities for diverse learners and vulnerable populations.

-Dr. Heppen has designed and led rigorous evaluations across a range of policy relevant topics, including nine large-scale randomized controlled trials.
-These include four foundational evaluations of the effects online learning, funded by the U.S. Department of Education’s Institute of Education Sciences and the National Science Foundation.
-The first in this series of studies, Access to Algebra I: Effects of Online Mathematics for Grade 8 Students, examined the effects of offering an online course to broaden access to Algebra I on students’ achievement and later coursetaking patterns.
-A second study, Efficacy of Online Credit Recovery in Algebra I for At-Risk Ninth Graders, examined the effectiveness of online Algebra I for credit recovery, relative to standard face-to-face versions of the course for helping at-risk ninth-graders get back on track toward graduation.
-A third study examined the impact of the Intensified Algebra program, a blended model for at-risk students in extended-time algebra classes, and the fourth is examining the impact of a blended model for credit recovery in both Algebra I and English on high school students’ learning outcomes, coursetaking patterns, and graduation rates.
+Dr. Heppen has designed and led rigorous evaluations across a range of policy relevant topics, including 10 large-scale randomized controlled trials.
+These include four studies of the effects online learning, funded by the U.S. Department of Education’s Institute of Education Sciences (IES) and the National Science Foundation.
+The first in this series of studies, Access to Algebra I: Effects of Online Mathematics for Grade 8 Students, examined the effects of offering an online course to broaden access to Algebra I on students’ achievement and later course-taking patterns.
+A second study, Efficacy of Online Credit Recovery in Algebra I for At-Risk Ninth Graders, examined compared online Algebra I for credit recovery to standard face-to-face versions of the course for helping at-risk ninth-graders get back on track toward graduation.
+A third study examined the impact of the Intensified Algebra program, a blended model for at-risk students in extended-time algebra classes, and the fourth is examining the impact of a blended model for credit recovery in both Algebra I and English on high school students’ learning outcomes, course-taking patterns, and graduation rates.

-She is currently leading the Impact Evaluation of Parent Messaging Strategies on Student Attendance, which developed an adaptive text messaging strategy aimed at reducing chronic absence among elementary school students.
+She recently led the Impact Evaluation of Parent Messaging Strategies on Student Attendance, which developed an adaptive text messaging strategy aimed at reducing chronic absence among elementary school students.
 The study is examining the impact of the text messages on student attendance using a sequential multiple assignment randomized trial (SMART).